julianhocker/GNDShow/README.md

 # GNDShow
-This extension for mediawiki allows you to integrate data from the German national libary (GND) and the Library for Research on the History of Education (BBF) into your wiki.
-German national library has information about all books published in Germany, so this makes it easy for you to add library information to your wiki.
-In the case of the Library for Research on the History of Education, specific publications can be issued collectively.
+This extension for mediawiki allows you to integrate data from the German National Libary (DNB) - to be more precise: from the Integrated Authority File (GND) - and the Library for Research on the History of Education (BBF) into your wiki.
+The DNB has information about all books published in Germany, so this makes it easy for you to add library information to your wiki.
+In the case of the BBF, specific publications can be issued collectively.

 The extension adds the following magic words to your mediawiki:
-* gndshowlite: takes in the p-value you want to show and only shows this information (fits great if you want to display local data from semantic mediawiki together with data from wikidata) - instead, a specific GND ID can also be passed
+* gndshowlite: takes in the p-value you want to show and only shows this information (fits great if you want to display local data from semantic mediawiki together with data from wikidata) - instead, one specific GND ID can also be passed
-* bbfshowlite: takes in given BBF URNs (single or comma separated list) for specific publications
+* bbfshowlite: takes in given BBF URNs (single or comma separated list) for specific publications you want to show and only shows this information

 ## Installation
 1. Install WikidataShow (required to fetch automatic p-value): https://github.com/julianhocker/WikidataShow